- ICC VATICAN PROSECUTION

 Mr. Ameziane is an ethnic Berber from Algeria, where he obtained a college diploma and held a respectable job.
 In the early 1990s Mr. Ameziane left Algeria to escape escalating instability and oppression under the Algerian government then in power.
 He lived and worked legally as a chef in a high-class restaurant in Vienna, Austria.
 Following the 1995 election of a new government in Austria, Mr. Ameziane’s visa and work permit were not renewed and he was forced to leave the country.
 He then traveled to Canada where he sought asylum.
 However, after five years in Canada his application was denied and he was forced to uproot again.
 With few options left, Mr. Ameziane went to live in Afghanistan.
 He never participated in any military training or fighting.
 Soon after the war started, he fled to escape the violence, but was abducted by local police while trying to cross the border into Pakistan and was sold to U.S. forces for a bounty.
 In early February 2002, Mr. Ameziane was sent to Guantánamo, where he has suffered immensely from abuse and solitary confinement.

-The U.S. government has never alleged that Mr. Ameziane has engaged in hostilities, terrorism, or any acts of violence and it has since conceded that there are no “military rationales” for Mr. Ameziane’s continued detention.
-Mr. Ameziane is now a refugee held in Guantánamo Bay.
-He seeks asylum in a safe third country where he may begin to rebuild his life.
+The U.S. government has never alleged that Mr. Ameziane has engaged in hostilities, terrorism, or any acts of violence and it has since conceded that there were no “military rationales” for Mr. Ameziane’s continued detention.
+A refugee held in Guantánamo Bay, Mr. Ameziane sought asylum in a safe third country where he would begin to rebuild his life.

 Arist Dan Minkler's "Chef Djamel" poster for Berkeley No More Guantanamos

 On April 19, 2007, the government filed a motion to dismiss Mr. Ameziane's habeas case.